susam/cfrs/README.md

 - Yellow
 - White

-The initial colour is always white.
+The initial colour is white.
 Each `C` command changes the drawing colour to the next one in the above list.
 When the current drawing colour is white, `C` changes the drawing colour to black, i.e., the drawing colour *wraps around* to black.

 The following code draws four cells in white (the initial colour), then four cells in black, and finally four cells in blue.